prog4biol/pfb2019/README.md

 > - The first line following the while statement is executed, "Done" is printed

-An infiite loop is when a while condition is always true.
+An infinite loop is when a while condition is always true.
 Here is an example of an infinit loop.
 ```python
 #!/usr/bin/env python3